DNACENSolutions/dnac_ansible_workflows/workflows/assurance_pathtrace/README.md

-# Assurance Pathtrace run Playbooks
+# Catalyst Center Assurance Path Trace Playbook

 ## Overview

-This module provides functionality to perform path trace analysis between network nodes in Cisco Catalyst Center.
+This Playbook provides functionality to perform path trace analysis between network nodes in Cisco Catalyst Center.

 **Description**

-This module enables network administrators to trace the communication path between two endpoints in the network using Cisco Catalyst Center.
+This Playbook enables network administrators to trace the communication path between two endpoints in the network using Cisco Catalyst Center.
 The endpoints can be wired or wireless hosts or Layer 3 interfaces.
 The path trace uses protocol-specific analysis to evaluate the connectivity and intermediate devices.
 Key features include:
   - **Path Trace Configuration**
     - Initiate a path trace between a defined source and destination in the network.
     - Specify communication protocol (TCP or UDP) to establish the trace session.